Dick (film)

-Dick is a 1999 American comedy film directed by Andrew Fleming from a script he wrote with Sheryl Longin.
-It is a comic reimagining of the Watergate scandal which ended the presidency of Richard Nixon and features several cast members from Saturday Night Live and The Kids in the Hall.
-Kirsten Dunst and Michelle Williams star as Betsy and Arlene, two warm-hearted but unworldly 15-year-old friends, who – through various arbitrary circumstances – become the legendary "Deep Throat" figure who played a key role in bringing down the presidency of Nixon (played by Dan Hedaya).
-At the time of the movie's release, the real identity of Deep Throat was not yet known to the public.
+Dick is a 1999 alternate history comedy film directed by Andrew Fleming, co-written by Fleming and Sheryl Longin, and starring Kirsten Dunst, Michelle Williams, and Dan Hedaya.
+It portrays a comic reimagining of the Watergate scandal which ended the presidency of Richard Nixon, in which two warm-hearted but unworldly 15-year-old friends, who—through various arbitrary circumstances—become the legendary "Deep Throat" figure who played a key role in bringing down the presidency of Nixon.
+At the time of the film's release, the real identity of Deep Throat was not yet known to the public.

+The film features several cast members from Saturday Night Live and The Kids in the Hall, and includes fictionalized portrayals of U.S. historical and political figures involved in the Watergate scandal, including Henry Kissinger, Bob Woodward, Carl Bernstein, H. R. Haldeman, John Dean, G. Gordon Liddy, and Rose Mary Woods.

+Released in the summer of 1999 by Sony Pictures Releasing under the Columbia Pictures label, Dick was a box-office bomb, grossing $6.3 million against a $13 million budget, though it received largely favorable reviews from film critics.
+In the years following its release, the film went on to develop a cult following.

 Plot

-Betsy Jobs and Arlene Lorenzo are two sweet-natured, ditzy teenagers living in Washington D.C. in 1972.
+Betsy Jobs and Arlene Lorenzo are two sweet-natured, ditzy teenagers living in Washington, D.C., in 1972.
 Betsy comes from a wealthy Georgetown family, while Arlene lives with her widowed mother in an apartment in the Watergate building.

-On the night of the Watergate break-in, the girls sneak out of Arlene's to mail a letter to enter a contest to win a date with teen idol singer Bobby Sherman.
+On the night of the Watergate break-in, the girls sneak out of Arlene's home to mail a letter to enter a contest to win a date with teen idol singer Bobby Sherman.
 They sneak through the parking garage by taping the latch of a door, accidentally causing the break-in to be discovered.
 Seen by G. Gordon Liddy, they panic and run.
-The security guard is startled by the taped door, calls the police, who immediately arrest the burglars.
+The security guard is startled by the taped door and calls the police, who immediately arrest the burglars.

 The next day, at the White House on a school tour, they happen across Liddy again.
-They don't recognize him, but he recognizes them and becomes suspicious.
+They do not recognize him, but he recognizes them and becomes suspicious.
 He points them out to H. R. Haldeman, who interrogates them.
-Their conversation (revealing the girls don't think about the president much) is interrupted by a phone call from his wife, and then by President Nixon himself, who takes Haldeman aside to complain about the bugging operation being fouled up.
+Their conversation (revealing the girls do not think about the president much) is interrupted by a phone call from his wife, and then by President Nixon himself, who takes Haldeman aside to complain about the bugging operation being fouled up.